ajpeacock0/dotfiles/README.md

 These are ordered in recommended calling order.

-### `zsh/install.sh`
+### `install_tools.sh`

+Downloads and installs tools I can't have a Unix shell without.
 Installs `zsh` + `oh-my-zsh` and changes the default shell to zsh.
 You might need to log out to have the default shell change take affect.

-### `install_tools.sh`

-Downloads and installs tools I can't have a Unix shell without.

-### `vim/install.sh`

-Installs a plugin manager and my perfered Vim version.

 ### `link.sh`